franscwa/Breach-Monitoring/README.md

 _________________________________________________________________________________________________________________________________________________
 **CONTROLLER**

-ENDPOINTS: Implemented this controller resource in Java Spring that performs specified functions in service layer
+Endpoints - Main Route -  (/credentials)

-/addCredential
+/addnew

-adds credential to your list
+add a credential to your list
 needs email || username

-/recheckCredentials
+/recheck

 pulls credentials and performs a check depending on what information is available, can check email, password, and/or both updates compromisedStatus

-/deleteCredential
+/delete
 deletes selected credentials from database
 --add undo

-/notify
+/sendemail
 Notifies selected emails with twilio sendgrid that their password showed up in a breach and should be updated